FlashFloppy Update For GOTEK With Roland S‑50, S‑550, S‑330 & W‑30 Samplers

 Open Control Panel ➤ Hardware and Sound ➤ Devices and Printers

-Plug the GOTEK into the USB port on the Windows PC (Use a standard USB Cable)
+Plug the GOTEK into the USB port on the Windows PC

 The GOTEK should appear in Devices as STM Device in DFU Mode